layeh/kjv/README.md

 **NOTE:** As of May 8, 2020, the "Colour Update" has been released.
 Because of this, if you read certain parts of the Bible using `less`, they *may* appear incorrectly formatted.
 If you do not have your `$PAGER` environmental variable manually set, then there should be **NO** issue whatsoëver.
-But, if you do, you may need to either add it to a dot-file that is executed at login and/or also run `export PAGER="less -R".
+But, if you do, you may need to either add it to a dot-file that is executed at login and/or also run `export PAGER="less -R"`.

 Forked from [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git), which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.